Frequently Asked Questions

 General Questions

-Human Resources is creating the new compensation program in partnership with Huron Consulting Group.
-We are leveraging their subject matter expertise, tools, and resources to develop an initial framework.
-Throughout this partnership, we will utilize both internal (e.g., pay structures, position descriptions, employee census information) and external information (e.g., salary surveys, market-leading practices) to shape our approach.
+Human Resources developed the new compensation program in partnership with Huron Consulting Group.
+We leveraged their subject matter expertise, tools, and resources to develop an initial framework.
+Throughout this partnership, we utilized both internal (e.g., pay structures, position descriptions, employee census information) and external information (e.g., salary surveys, market-leading practices) to shape our approach.

-Professional and administrative staff members, including executives, and most faculty will be governed by the new program.
-Classified staff members, adjunct faculty, and visiting faculty are excluded.
+Professional Administrative Staff members, and most faculty will be governed by the new program.
+Classified staff, adjunct faculty, and visiting faculty are excluded.

-Huron Consulting Group is partnering with ASU’s Human Resources to develop the new compensation program.
-This is happening under the advisement of Kevin Daniel (VP of Administration & CIO) and Tracy Rogers (Director of Human Resources).
-Kevin and Tracy, alongside executive team members, serve on a project Executive Team and are responsible for final decisions related to program development.
+Huron Consulting Group partnered with ASU’s Human Resources to develop the new compensation program.
+This is happened under the direct supervision of Kevin Daniel (VP of Administration & CIO) and Tracy Rogers (Director of Human Resources) who were supported by a the HR staff, a constituent advisory group (two faculty members and two PASC members) and an executive advisory team including Margaret Doell (Provost) and Kyle Glenn (Special Assistant to the President) .
+Kevin, Tracy, alongside executive team members, served on the project Executive Team and that were responsible for final decisions related to program development.

-The new program will include job classification, compensation operations, and compensation administration components:
+The new program includes job classification, compensation operations, and compensation administration components:

-• Job classification (staff only) groups jobs by function (i.e., type of work performed) and level (i.e., complexity of work performed).
+• Job classification (staff only) groups jobs by function (the type of work) and level (the complexity of the work).

 • Compensation operations include tools and resources that we utilize to determine appropriate pay for each employee.

 It is important to periodically refresh our understanding of the external market and evaluate our compensation program against similar institutions.
 We have opportunities to update our program to better align with current market-leading practices and University goals.
-We are making these updates with a focus on the following objectives:
+We made these updates with a focus on the following objectives:

 • Promote a consistent approach to compensation University-wide